 Shorter and flexible trial schemes

 Two pilot schemes, one for shorter trials, the other for flexible trials, began in the Business and Property Courts in London in October 2015.
 After three years of piloting, both schemes became permanent on 1 October 2018.
 The objective of the schemes is to achieve more efficient trials in the context of commercial litigation.
 This was prompted, in part, by a recognition that comprehensive (and costly) disclosure is not always required for justice to be achieved.
-The Shorter Trials Scheme is open to cases that can be tried in no more than four days – this means cases in which only limited disclosure and oral evidence is required, and in practice means factually complex or multiparty claims (including fraud and dishonesty claims) are excluded.
+The shorter trials scheme is open to cases that can be tried in no more than four days – this means cases in which only limited disclosure and oral evidence is required, and in practice means factually complex or multiparty claims (including fraud and dishonesty claims) are excluded.
 The intention is that a trial will take place within 12 months of the issue of proceedings, with judgment to follow within six weeks thereafter.
-The first case directly commenced under the Shorter Trials Scheme in March 2016 was National Bank of Abu Dhabi PJSC v.
-BP Oil International Ltd.14 A one-day trial took place eight months after issue and judgment was handed down two weeks after the hearing, on 22 November 2016.
+The first case directly commenced under the shorter trials scheme in March 2016 was National Bank of Abu Dhabi PJSC v.
+BP Oil International Ltd.17 A one-day trial took place eight months after issue and judgment was handed down two weeks after the hearing, on 18 November 2016.
 It is also worth noting that an appeal against the judgment was heard in July 2017, quicker than many comparable appeals.

 In October 2015, the High Court introduced a specialist Financial List for the determination of claims by judges with expertise in the financial markets.
 There are three criteria for inclusion (only one of which needs be fulfilled).
-A claim must either:
+A claim must: